intk/djangocms-collection/README.rst

 Installation
 -----------

-This plugin requires 'django CMS' 3.0 or higher to be properly isntalled.
+This plugin requires 'django CMS' 3.0 or higher to be properly installed.

-To get started using ''djangocms_collection'':
+To get started using "djangocms_collection":

 1. Install "djangocms_collection" in your projects 'virtualenv'